fransie/codejam2020/README.md

 # codejam2020
-Java Code for Google's Code Jam 2020
+Java Code for online qualification of Google's Code Jam 2020